 Water, plumbing and bathroom fittings

 Repair category: 1

-Notes: The bathroom suite is of an older coloured design and may require upgrading in the future.
+Notes: There is some mould growth to the shower cubicle sealant.

-Heating and hot water Repair category: 1 Notes: It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-The central heating boiler is of an older design.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
+Heating and hot Heating and hot water Repair category: 1 Notes: It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.